agileware/civicrm-end-user-guide/docs/organising-your-data/creating-custom-fields.md

 1. When configuring the options for the field, add your headings as follows:

-    * Set the "Label" for your heading to be the text displayed to the user
+    * Set the Label for your heading to be the text displayed to the user
-    * Set the "Value" for your heading to be some piece of text prefixed by "crm_optgroup_".
+    * Set the Value for your heading to be some piece of text prefixed by "crm_optgroup_".

     ![Screenshot of configuring select options by prefixing the "value" field in the heading options with "crm_optgroup_"](../img/option_list_headings_1.png)